-Without scanning or paying at checkout, they only captured the images of products going into a shopping cart.
+Without scanning or paying at the checkout, they only captured the images of products going into a shopping cart.
 In the initial stage, the startup has innovated tech that can be attached to the trolley to detect product labels.
-This converted normal trolleys into virtual carts where shoppers can check-out without any human intervention.
+This converted normal trolleys into virtual carts where shoppers can check out without any human intervention.

 “But it also showed that as staff started to refuse to turn up to work because they didn’t want to catch it, retailers needed solutions to be able to run these stores on less staff.”

 Recently, to demonstrate its tech, Imagr had a pop-up shop in London.
 The company is also raising its Series A funding after it raised $9.5 million in seed funding in a round led by Toshiba Tec in November 2019.